ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ~~~

 1. Upload: Clients split inputs into s >= 2 shares, encrypt each share for a different
-   Aggregator, and send these encrypted shares to the Aggregators.
+   Aggregator, and send these encrypted shares to the Leader who then distributes
+   each Aggregator's shares.
 (Details about Aggregator
    discovery is in {{CITE}}.)
 2. Verify: Upon receipt of an encrypted share, an Aggregator decrypts the share,
    computes a proof from the respective share, and sends this proof to the Leader.
    Once the Leader collects all proofs for the batch, it determines whether or not the
    data for each entry is correct.
 (Details about input validation and how it pertains
-   to system security properties is in {{CITE}}.)
+   to system security properties are in {{CITE}}.)
 3. Aggregate: Assuming the input share is valid, the Leader instructs each Aggregator
    to combine aggregate their corresponding input share locally.
 When complete, each
    Aggregator sends their aggregated input shares to the Leader, who then combines all
    aggregates into a final result.
 4. Collect: The aggregated output is sent to the Collector.

+Note: a simple version of Prio can have two Aggregator endpoints, one of which
+serves as Leader and Collector.

 The output of a single batch aggregation reveals little to nothing beyond the value itself.